How to prevent scorpions from getting in your bed

 You can use a black light to see if scorpions are lurking in your room.
 Once you see one, manually dispose of it properly.
 It will give you an opportunity to sleep more soundly at night without fear for scorpion bite.

+How to prevent scorpions from getting in your bed?
 Does Lavender Keep Scorpions Away

 Some of the most effective natural repellents you can use at home are essential oils.
 The scent of these oils repels scorpions and other bugs that lead to infestations in many households.
 Also, you can spray them on your bedding, cabinets, and blankets to drive away these pests.